ImperialCollegeLondon/rcds_intro_cpp/Chapter6/README.md

 $ make clean
 ```

+Let's practice now what we have learned so far.
+Go directly to the exercises folder and try solving the first two.

 ## Exercsie 1 - Scalar product

 Write a C++ program that computes the scalar product using dynamic arrays.